pitt-crc/user-manual/docs/policies/slurm-limits.md

 For this reason, it is important to make sure that this kind of work is done in either an interactive session on a node from one of the clusters, or as a batch job submission.

-Resource-intensive processes found to be running on the login nodes may be killed at anytime.
+Resource-intensive processes found to be running on the login nodes may be killed at any time.

 <ins>**The CRC team reserves the right to revoke cluster access of any user who repeatedly causes slowdowns on the login
 nodes with processes that can otherwise be run on the compute nodes.**</ins>